Coder731/Portfolio_Project_1/README.md

 Attempts:
 - Tried setting width to different percentages, however these did not take into account different text widths.
 - Other than using new units for width like view width, with potential Backward Compatibility issues, there does not seem to be a way to set font to a percentage of screen width.
+- Added orange and blue background color to body element in home page.
+This did not take effect in the Browser.

 Potential Other Solutions:
 - Use card, instead of Unordered List.
 Detail to be added.
 - Revisit HTML file